Nadeera3784/laravel-10-blog-aws-deployment/README.md

 # My Laravel Blog AWS Journey

-Hey there! 👋 I wanted to learn Terraform and how to create infrastructure with Terraform in AWS, then deploy a Laravel app with different services like Redis, RDS, and Nginx.
+I wanted to learn Terraform and how to create infrastructure with Terraform in AWS, then deploy a Laravel app with different services like Redis, RDS, and Nginx.
 This project is the result of that learning adventure!

 I developed this simple blog system following clean code architecture principles.
 To improve the search functionality, I integrated Elasticsearch, and I'm using Redis for queuing background jobs.

-This is my Terraform module to create AWS infrastructure from scratch - it's been quite a journey! 🚀

-## 🎯 What I Built

 I created a production-ready Laravel blog application that runs on AWS with: